padraignix/padraignix.github.io/_posts/2022-5-28-nsec2022-safecracking.md

 <a href="/assets/nsec2022/safecracking/input.png" data-lightbox="image1"><img src="{{ '/assets/nsec2022/safecracking/input.png' | relative_url }}"></a>
 </p>

-Before going into the challenge I had not researched safe cracking theory.
+Before going into the challenge I had not looked worked with safe cracking.
 Someone with that background should be able to immediately identify what this means, however I had to start at the basics and start looking online with "where do I start?!".

 <h1>Safe Cracking Theory</h1>